lindsaygelle/slice/README.md

 Slice contains a common slice type (exported as `slice.Slice`) that provides methods to perform traversal and mutation operations for a collection of Go interfaces.
 The `slice.Slice` struct can be wrapped in a generic Go struct to handle the allocation and retrieval of specific types.
 This has been done for all (as of writing this README) Go data types.

-Package slice comes with all Go primative types as interfaces out of the box.
+Package slice comes with all Go primitive types as interfaces out of the box.
 Each interface is indicated by the _er_ suffix.

 Each slice interface comes with a unique constructor function that takes zero to n arguments of the corresponding slice interface type.